 To organize a kickabout in the park is going to take a lot longer than five minutes, and what if you’re in the middle of work?
 As for the crossword, presumably this refers to a daily crossword puzzle in a newspaper, but what if you don’t take a newspaper?
 In any case, if you’re a smoker suffering from cravings, if you attempted in this state to do a crossword you might feel you need a cigarette even more.
 And how nice to have a friend instantly available on the telephone for a good gossip!

-Stopping smoking is easy if you go about it the right way.
+On the other hand, it’s simple to stop smoking without a struggle if you go about it in the the right way.

 Text © Gabriel Symonds